danhaggard/react-scroll-collapse/README.md

 ### Testing

-To run the tests and view coverage:
+To run the tests:

 ```bash
 npm test
 ```

+Coverage is found in ./test/coverage/lcov-report

 ## Acknowledgements